 When you add or remove hardware from your computer and restart the computer, the configuration settings must be updated.
 In most cases, the BIOS detects the change in hardware and automatically updates the configuration.
 In other cases, you might need to use the Configuration/Setup Utility program to manually update the configuration.
-Either way, the computer displays a configuration-error message on the screen and gives you the option of accessing the Configuration/Setup Utility program.
-You must enter the Configuration/Setup Utility program and either save the automatic update or manually change the new configuration settings.
-For more information on using the Configuration/Setup Utility program and saving configuration changes, see the IntelliStation Z Pro User Guide.
+Either way, the computer displays a configuration-error message on the screen and gives you the option of accessing the Configuration/Setup Utility program and either save the automatic update or manually change the new configuration settings.
+For more information on using the Configuration/Setup Utility program and saving configuration changes, see the IntelliStation M Pro User Guide.